keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 **14.3 Using Bluetooth APP**

 In the previous lesson, we’ve introduced the basic parameter principle of HM-10 Bluetooth module.
-In this project, let's show you how to use the HM-10 Bluetooth module.
+In this project, let’s show you how to use the HM-10 Bluetooth module.
 In order to efficiently control this kit by HM-10 Bluetooth module, we specially designed an APP, as shown below.